ConfederacyOfGaia/Gaia/races.md

 ___
 - **Ability Score Increase.** Wisdom +1, Dexterity +2
 - **Age.** Although elves reach physical maturity at about the same age as humans, an elf typically claims adulthood around the age of 100 and can live to be 500 years old.
-- **Size.** Elves range from under 5 to over 6 feet tall and half slender builds.
+- **Size.** Elves have a base height of 48 inches, modified by adding the absolute value of your Strength and Constitution modifiers, and then adding 1d4, for a range of 4'1" (49") to 5'2" (62").
+Elves have a base weight of 100, modified by adding the absolte value of your Strength and Constitution modifiers, and then adding 1d20, for a range of 101 lbs to 130 lbs.
 Your size is Medium.
 - **Speed.** Your base walking speed is 35 feet.
 - **Keen Senses.** You have proficiency in the Perception skill.
 - **Fey Ancestry.** You have advantage on saving throws against being charmed, and magic can't put you to sleep.